 Women in Economics was founded to provide a space for female economics majors to connect.
 They hold meetings every other week and host more formal events and panels throughout the semester.

 Becoming a member of a student group is a good way to make connections between your coursework and co-curricular activities.
-Both the Undergraduate Advisory Board (UGAB) and the Political Science Club are Political Science-affiliated organizations; majors are encouraged to join both groups.
+Both the Undergraduate Advisory Board (UGAB) and the Politics Club are Political Science-affiliated organizations.
+Contact a Political Science advisor for more information about either group.

 There are numerous opportunities for volunteer engagement, allowing you to give back to the local community while developing useful job skills.
 The organizations below can help you connect with others from the university and beyond: